RRRRRm/seoul256.nvim/README.md

 - [ ] Find a way to change options in running
 - [ ] Add option to adjust contrast
 - [ ] Add option to adjust base brightness
+- [ ] Port the 256 color mode from the original vim theme

 Also, I will continue to add plug-in support.
 If anyone has any ideas, please feel free to report issues.